tudelft3d/website/education/msctopics/index.md

 - - -

-## Semantic labeling of roof top structures in 3D BAG
+## Semantically enriching the 3D BAG

 ![](img/ahn3Dbag.png){:width="400px"}

 With the 3D BAG we have LoD2.2 building models for the whole of the Netherlands.
 Unfortunately the semantics of these models is still very simplistic (only a very basic classification of wall/roof/floor surfaces is present).
-The goal of this project would be to develop an automatic method to semantically enrich these models by detecting and labeling rooftop structures such as chimneys, A/C units and dormers.
-This is useful for applications such as optimally placing solar panels.
+The goal of this project would be to develop an automatic method to semantically enrich these models by labeling rooftop structures such as chimneys, A/C units and dormers and/or detecting facade elements such as doors and and windows.
+This is to be achieved by analysing the geometry of the existing 3D BAG models, the source point cloud and/or (oblique) aerial photographs.

-Programming required, C++ recommended.
+Programming required in python/C++.

 **Contact:** [Ravi Peters](http://tudelft.nl/rypeters)